Why We Love Casio Privia PX 150

 Casio Privia PX 150 was first introduced in the year 2012 but is still selling out like hot cakes.

-PX 150 has 88 hammer action keys with 3 level of sensitivity control.
+PX 150 offers 88 hammer action keys with 3 level of sensitivity control.
 It also has recorders, awesome sound and other tons of feature which makes it one of the top selling model of the Privia collection.

 The great part is that Casio Privia PX 150 price is genuine and highly affordable.